By Veronica Sanchez

 They also must have their business set up properly, with appropriate paperwork and insurance needed for this work.
 Trainers also need to know how to adapt their training strategies and work effectively with people with disabilities, as well as how to collaborate with healthcare providers to ensure they are selecting, training, and implementing tasks in ways that are appropriate and safe for their clients.

 There are increasing opportunities to learn about service dog training in greater depth, including courses, webinars and even some trainers who offer mentorship.
 It is exciting for trainers to be involved in the expanding world of service dogs now, training dogs to make a big difference in their guardians’ lives.

 U.S. Department of Justice: Civil Rights Division.
 (2010).
 Americans with Disabilities Act Requirements: Service Animals

 This article was first published in BARKS from the Guild, July 2021, pp.30-31.
 Read the full article The Ever-Changing World of Service Dog Training.

 For more great content on all things animal behavior and training, you can sign up for a lifetime, free of charge, subscription to the digital edition of BARKS from the Guild.
 If you are already a subscriber, you can view the issue here.

 About the Author

-Veronica Sanchez M.Ed, CABC, CPDT-KA is the founder of Cooperative Paws Service Dog Coach™, an educational certification program for professional trainers in service dog training and a Pet Professional Guild corporate partner.
-She is also the author of the book, Service Dog Coaching: A Guide for Pet Dog Trainers, to be published this year.
+Veronica Sanchez M.Ed CABC CPDT-KA is the founder of Cooperative Paws Service Dog Coach™, a certification program for professional trainers, and she offers a variety of courses in service dog training.
+She is also the author of the book Service Dog Coaching: A Guide for Pet Dog Trainers.
 As a dog trainer with a disability, her passion for service dogs is personal as well as professional.
-You can learn more about Veronica and her educational programs online at www.cooperativepaws.com.